 Thus, "the" nanotechnology raises a number of socially relevant questions:

-With the digital event series Dialog Nanotechnology we want to discuss these and other current and relevant issues together with representatives of industry, research and authorities in order to develop a general and sustainable strategy for the effective and safe implementation of nanotechnologies.
+With the event series Dialog Nanotechnology we want to discuss these and other current and relevant issues together with representatives of industry, research and authorities in order to develop a general and sustainable strategy for the effective and safe implementation of nanotechnologies.
 In two-hour workshops, the respective topics are presented by experts from different perspectives (authority - industry - research) and then discussed in a joint dialogue.